 - Overall, we rate the Jewish Journal Right-Center Biased based on story selection and editorial positions that slightly favor the right.
-We also rate them High for factual reporting based on use of proper sources and a clean fact check record.
+We also rate them High for factual reporting based on the use of proper sources and a clean fact-check record.

 Factual Reporting: HIGH

 Founded in 1987, The Jewish Journal of Greater Los Angeles is an independent, nonprofit community weekly newspaper serving the Jewish community of greater Los Angeles, published by TRIBE Media Corp.
 According to their FAQ page, the website, “JewishJournal.com is one of the world’s leading Jewish news sites.
 It contains local, national and global news updated daily, as well as blogs from noted Jewish personalities and writers, including Karen Lehrman Bloch, Shmuel Rosner, Ben Shapiro, Jonathan Kirsch, Gina Nahai, and Salvador Litvak.”

 Read our country media profile of the USA.

 The Jewish Journal discloses ownership on its FAQ page with this: TRIBE Media Corp., formerly Los Angeles Jewish Publications, Inc., is a diversified non-profit media company focused on local, national, and global Jewish news, issues and culture.
 It is not affiliated with any organization, ideology, or movement.
 TRIBE Media Corp. consists of Jewish Journal; jewishjournal.com, podcasts, and Tribe Events.
 However, they do not disclose donors.
 Revenue is derived from advertising.